Scientific Support Unit (SSU)

-edge technology to recover and examine forensic evidence collected
+technology to examine forensic evidence collected at the scene

-at the scene of a crime, fatality or incident to help piece
+of a crime, fatality or incident to help piece together what

 Crime Scene Examiners